lafave/resque-remote-namespace/README.md

 # Installation

-**Note: You must have a version of Resque installed or added to your Gemfile for `resque-remote-namespace` to work.
-Resque Version 0.10.0 has been tested to work with the current release of `resque-remote-namespace`.**

 Add it to your Bundler `Gemfile`:

 	# Gemfile
-	gem 'resque', '0.10.0'
+	gem 'resque-remote-namespace'
-	gem 'resque-remote-namespace', :git => 'git://github.com/lafave/resque-remote-namespace.git'

-And then run a `bundle install`.
+And then run `bundle install`.

 # Usage